Are you exploring a business analyst role and wondering if you have the required business analysis skills and experience?

 Business analysts are responsible for evaluating multiple options before helping a team settle on a solution.
 While discovering the problem to be solved, business analysts must listen to stakeholder needs but also critically consider those needs and ask probing questions until the real need is surfaced and understood.
 This is what makes critical thinking and evaluation skills important for new business analyst.

 While communication, problem-solving, and critical thinking skills are core to being a good BA, they are not all that’s required.
 Let’s look at the skills specific to the business analysis profession next.

 The following skills are specific to the business analyst role, but even as a new business analyst or someone looking to enter the profession, you’ll see it’s possible you have related transferable experience (and therefore skills) doing similar work under a different title.

 (By the way, this is something I can help you do a deep dive into.
-Click here to learn about Getting Hired Faster, a virtual self-study course that helps you qualify for more BA jobs even if you don’t have much in the way of formal BA experience.)
+Click here to learn more about the BA Essentials Master Class, a virtual, self-study course that walks you through the 8-step business analysis process.)

 Documentation and Specification Skills

 While documentation or writing could be considered a subset of written communication, it’s really its own skill set for a BA.
 Here I include the ability to create clear and concise documentation (the latter becoming increasingly necessary in a lean or agile world).
 As a new business analyst, you may not have experience in a variety of business analyst specifications (that comes with time and a variety of project experiences) but it’s quite possible that your strong general documentation and writing skills will get you started.